Milk Snake: Harmless Yet Colored for Danger

 Advertisement

-Eastern coral snakes — which are 4-foot (1.2-meter) serpents found in the southeastern United States — generally have a combination of alternating red, black and yellow bands.
+Eastern coral snakes — which are 4-foot (1.2-meter) serpents found in the southeastern United States — generally have a combination of alternating red, brown, black and yellow bands.
 In most cases, their yellow bands touch the red ones.

 milk snake